DataShades/file-keeper/docs/adapters/gcs.md

 ## Overview

-This adapter provides a convenient way to integrate Google Cloud Storage with File Keeper.
+This adapter provides a convenient way to integrate Google Cloud Storage with file-keeper.
 You'll need to have the `google-cloud-storage` library installed (`pip install google-cloud-storage`) and configure it with the appropriate credentials for your Google Cloud project.

 ## Initialization Example